tamaraprieto/EGA_upload_SMARTPTA/README.md

 ### 6.3 Link analyses to the dataset

-After creating analyses, link them to `EGAD50000002573` manually in the [Submitter Portal](https://submission.ega-archive.org/).
+After creating analyses, link them to the study manually in the [Submitter Portal](https://submission.ega-archive.org/).

 ---

 ## 7. Finalise Submission

-Once all analyses are registered and linked, open a [Helpdesk ticket](https://ega-archive.org/need-help/) to notify the EGA team for review and finalisation.

-> **Note on ingestion:** File upload and file ingestion are separate steps.
-Ingestion — where EGA processes and validates your files into the archive — only begins after the submission is finalised.
-This can take up to 48 hours.
-You can monitor file status at [https://submission.ega-archive.org/files/archive](https://submission.ega-archive.org/files/archive).
-The submission will remain in a pending/review state until the helpdesk approves it.
+You do not need to wait until all batches are uploaded before finalising the submission.
+If cluster storage is running low, finalise after a few batches have been uploaded and registered.
+Finalising triggers ingestion on EGA's end, after which the encrypted files will be archived and automatically deleted from the box, and can also be safely deleted from the cluster to free up space.
+Ingestion can take up to 48 hours, and the submission will remain in a pending/review state until the helpdesk approves it.
+If storage is not a concern, you can upload and register all batches first and finalise once at the end.